L4rryToru4n/simple_rest_api_crud_graphql_mongo_react/README.md

 npm run start
 ```

-## GraphQL Queries To Tests The Application
+## GraphQL Queries To Test The Application
 For getting an existing data
 ```
 query {